damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

  - **Definition:** *A bill of materials (BOM) is a comprehensive list of parts, items, and other materials required to create a product, as well as instructions required for gathering and using the required materials.*

 ```
-What should includes the bill of material (not limited to...)?
+What should include the bill of material (not limited to...)?

    1. Part number
    2. Item name